Nov.-Feb.: 8am-5:30pm, Mar.: 8am-6pm, Apr.: 8am-7pm, May-Aug.: 8am-8pm, Sep.: 8am-7pm, Oct.: 8am-6pm

 Select 'Map Layers' and switch on 'No Data Coverage Areas'

 Kennedy Grove Regional Recreation Area offers a comfortable setting for either small or large group picnics (some by reservation) or informal gatherings of friends and families.

 To Reach The Park

-Kennedy Grove has certain features which allow some handicapped access to areas of the park.
-We have 9 handicapped parking spots available and, upon prior arrangement, additional parking can be set aside to accommodate larger groups.
+Kennedy Grove has 9 accessible parking spaces available, and, upon prior arrangement, additional parking can be set aside to accommodate larger groups.
 There are accessible paths leading from the parking lots into the main grove.
 Many of our sites can be accessed from the Kennedy Loop Trail which circumnavigates the main lawn (approximately .3 mile) and is a paved level surface.